hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 Nomad downloads artifacts using [`go-getter`](https://github.com/hashicorp/go-getter).
 The `go-getter` library allows downloading of artifacts from various sources using a URL as the input source.
-The key/value pairs given in the `options` block map directly to parameters appended to the supplied `source` URL.
+The key-value pairs given in the `options` block map directly to parameters appended to the supplied `source` URL.
 These are then used by `go-getter` to appropriately download the artifact. `go-getter` also has a CLI tool to validate its URL and can be used to check if the Nomad `artifact` is